 Larry David’s long-running comedy series has maintained a consistently high level of quality throughout, placing the hapless comedian and television producer in some hilariously awkward situations along the way.
-The show is largely improvised, which only goes to make its witty one-liners all the more impressive and a testament to the talented cast.
+Curb Your Enthusiasm is largely improvised, which only goes to make its witty one-liners all the more impressive and a testament to the talented cast.
 The 10th season premiered earlier this year with guest stars including Vince Vaughn and Timothy Olyphant.
-Watch Curb Your Enthusiasm on NOW TV

 Only Fools and Horses

 With the 40th anniversary of Only Fools and Horses just around the corner, it’s worth revisiting the iconic British sitcom starring Sir David Jason, Nicholas Lyndhurst and Lennard Pearce as a trio of South London traders whose series of unsuccessful get-rich-quick schemes lead to hilarious situations.

 With a stellar supporting cast including Roger Lloyd-Pack, John Challis, Sue Holderness, Buster Merryfield and Tessa Peake-Jones, this BAFTA-winning comedy is a staple of British culture with seven series available to dig into on NOW TV.

 Long-running US sketch show Saturday Night Live has crossed the pond and landed on NOW TV, with episodes hosted by the likes of Adele, John Mulaney, Chris Rock, RuPaul and Harry Styles now available to catch-up on.
 Best known for its searing political sketches, this late-night NBC variety show has launched the careers of some of the biggest names in comedy over the last 45 years, from Bill Murray and Will Ferrell to Amy Poehler and Tina Fey.